bazookaCodes/cs2-executes-plugin/README.md

 # CS2 Executes Plugin
 ### A plugin that allows for custom execute scenarios to be created and saved.

+## Contribution

+Feel free to send pull requests or just make the code your own.
+Im happy to merge any contributions anyone wants to make.
+I do not plan on making any further updates to the plugin.

 ## Installation

 1. Download the latest release of the plugin